dmitrykazhdan/Representing-Programs-with-Graphs/README.md

 - model: includes the implementation of the VarNaming model
 - saved_models: pre-trained models for the VarNaming and MethodNaming tasks
-- utils: auxiliary code implementing various functionality, such as input argument parsing or vocabulary extraction
+- utils: auxiliary code implementing various functionality, such as input argument parsing and vocabulary extraction
 - train.py, infer.py, detailed_infer.py: files for running training and inference
-of the model, as described in the previous sections
+using the model, as described in the previous sections
 - config.yml: configuration file storing string properties
-- graph_pb2.py: file used for parsing .proto graphs
+- graph_pb2.py: used for parsing .proto sample files